 But Thanksgiving dinner is a meal full of heavy dishes, and an artfully prepared salad can be a welcome addition to the spread, as both a palate cleanser and a delicious attraction in its own right.
 Plus, if you eat something green on Thanksgiving, that cancels out all the unhealthy foods, right?

-In that spirit, we've rounded up 18 Thanksgiving salad recipes worth saving room on your plate for, from crisp broccoli with a basil-pistachio vinaigrette, to roasted cipollini onions with red cabbage and chicory, to an updated take on seven-layer salad.
+In that spirit, we've rounded up 18 Thanksgiving salad recipes worth saving room on your plate for, whether it's crisp broccoli with a basil-pistachio vinaigrette, roasted cipollini onions with red cabbage and chicory, or an updated take on seven-layer salad.

 Beet and horseradish is a classic combination, and this salad makes the most of it with tender, deeply sweet roasted beets and a creamy crème fraîche–based horseradish sauce.
 Our favorite way to roast beets is in tightly sealed foil packets—the beets steam as they roast, for faster cooking.